 Day 1: Quito, Ecuador / Otavalo

-Upon arrival in Quito, our local representative meets you at the airport to accompany you on the scenic drive to the Otavalo region, just over an hour away in the Andean Highlands.
-In the highlands, we'll have a chance to sample the history, nature and culture of Ecuador’s mountain region.
-Depending on which departure you have selected, you'll stay either at Hacienda Zuleta, a colonial estate with a colorful past, or Sacha Ji, a sustainable luxury wellness resort.
-This evening, enjoy a welcome dinner with one of our Expedition Leaders.
+Upon arrival in Quito, our local representative meets you at the airport and accompanies you on the scenic drive to the Otavalo region, just over an hour away in the Andean Highlands.
+Among these volcanic peaks and valleys, we'll sample the history,

 Day 2: Exploring the Andean Highlands